 Cymatics has a great post with some powerful glitch VSTs.
 While many come with a pretty hefty financial commitment, Glitchmachines’s Fracture and Hysteresis are both free.
 These two are plenty powerful enough to get started.

 Glitch VSTs are quite complex, with a daunting display of dials and knobs.
 But you don’t necessarily have to be a scientist.
 Some of the greatest glitch hop effects are created by randomly messing with settings, and seeing what comes out.
 It’s not an exact science; as a lot of musicians say, “if it sounds good, it is good.”
 Fool around, and try to create tonal and rhythmic balances.
 This is the heart of all music production.

 As I mentioned, a great glitch percussion track will have layers and variations, it is deep and complex.
 But many percussion tracks are based upon simple repeating patterns.
-Start by loading up a kick drum sound, a snare, and a hi-hat.
+Start by loading up a kick drum sound (808s can usually work if you know how to EQ them), a snare, and a hi-hat.
 Browse your sample packs for glitchy-sounding samples- particularly for the hihat.

 This will look different depending on your DAW.
 But given that the bottom lane is the kick, the middle is the snare, and the top is the hihat, you should be able to create a similar rhythm.
 Set the tempo to 150 and loop the rhythm.

 This pattern can be the basis for your track.
 Experiment with overlaying new percussion samples at various points.
 Be creative, and just see what works!

 Glitch hop tends to have a relatively clean-sounding, deep, powerful bass that anchors the track.
 The bass tends to be simple and repetitive, allowing the percussion to change dynamically over it.
 Feel free to use this bass line I wrote quickly.
 Played with the percussion, you have the beginnings of a groove.